willjhliang/notes/Deep Learning/Models/👟 Faster-RCNN.md

+> [!warning]
+> Sorry, this note is under construction.
+Feel free to take a look at what I've got so far, and please come back later!

 # Theory
 Faster-RCNN performs object detection using a feature network, region proposal network (RPN), and the Fast RCNN detection network.
 1. Feature network generates a feature map from the input image.